At VCFMW 13, I saw some blue metal box at the auction that was described as a paper tape reader and punch.

 Since then, I've searched for documentation, reference material, or any sort of useful information on it

 to no avail.
-Thing is, I know atleast two others are out there.
+Thing is, I know atleast three others are out there.

 One in particular has been the subject of reverse engineering by a pair of experienced EE hobbyists.

 The unit is mainly composed of 7400 series logic, and includes no microprocessor or UART.

 The external interface is a DA-15 connector with only two pins wired: ground and signal.

 What signal does it speak?
 Why, half-duplex/simplex 20mA current loop.

 The only switch anywhere on the device is a single pushbutton to advance the tape, which only punches

 sprocket holes on the tape as it advances.

 This means that there are no obvious ways to switch between reading and punching modes.